iota-community/Community-Governance/README.md

 ## Treasury Website

 The participating community members have decided to build a Website as o single point of information for voters.
 This Website will show all relevant information about the vote, display tutorials and guides on voting, and display the relevant Referendum Data.
+Additionaly this website will host an application where voters can prepare the vote they like to do and this application transfers the vote to the Firefly Wallet of the user where the vote will be executed upon confirmation of the user.
 The Website is currently under construction.

 The domain chosen by the community members is: [IOTATreasury.org](https://iotatreasury.org) (under construction)